athento/athento-nx-ui/README.md

 You can find install and quickstart information here: https://github.com/coolwanglu/pdf2htmlEX

+Use the pdf2htmlEX.sh script to maek a complete install, and later:

 - In your OS X: You need to set the config fonts with

         export FONTCONFIG_PATH=/opt/X11/lib/X11/fontconfig